H4HWV2011/msjarvis-public-docs/thesis/28-psychological-safeguards-and-pia.md

 - Content filters:
   - Outputs that match known problematic patterns may be blocked, softened, or redirected toward safer alternatives.

 These mechanisms rely on the same retrieval and container structures described in earlier parts, but focus on interaction risk rather than factual content.
+They are driven by cues about human well-being and potential harm, not by topic popularity, system health, or curiosity signals from other live cycles.

 ## 28.4 The PIA Review Loop